 Back in Canada, we see some modern Canadian Inuits setting up a base for hunting.
 They paddle plywood canoes and hunt caribou with guns (one guy brags about his .22 magnum).
 Lee, standing nearby, talks about the Norse presence in the area, claiming that there's more evidence to find.

 Above the camp, we see a stone monument, which Lee claims to be a Thor's hammer, taking us back to the little setup in Iceland.

 It really doesn't look that much like a Hammer of Thor.
-I guess if you squint, it does.
+Or, rather, I guess if you squint, it does.
 Anyway, the consensus nowadays seems to be that it's a fairly common sort of Inuit stone marker called an inuksuk.

 And this answers the question I posed at the beginning of this article.
 How does In Search Of… deal with the golden dream of every crackpot theorist – the unlikely theory that turned out to be true?
 The answer is: it deals with it by skipping the well supported central evidence for the theory and goes with a strange, disputed researcher on the fringe of the real issue.

 I can't tell you how vexing this is.

 "History's tides have swept past Man's fingertracks leaving only scattered patterns that seem to lead nowhere." - Nimoy